BillyCWood/EGEN310-Rover-Code/README.md

 Unfortunately, the built-in <code>Servo.h</code> library is incompatible with the ESP32, and the <code>ESP32Servo.h</code> library ***must*** be used instead.

 To install this library, go to <code>Sketch -> Include Library -> Manage Libraries...</code> and search <code>ESP32Servo</code> by Kevin Herrington.
 Then click <code>Install</code>

+## Uploading Code
+To upload the code from the Arduino IDE, connect a USB to Micro-USB cable from your computer to the ESP32.
+After the code compiles and is waiting to upload, press and hold the <code>BOOT</code> button to the right of the Micro-USB port until it begins uploading.